 Next, your doctor will order an X-ray to determine the extent of the fracture, to confirm the diagnosis, and to ensure that there is no further damage.

 Minor Jones fractures are typically treated with a cast, splint or walking boot for six to eight weeks.
 You may be non-weight bearing in the foot.
 Over-the-counter or prescribed anti-inflammatory medications may also be used to alleviate discomfort and swelling during the healing process.

-For athletes, or for those who incur an acute Jones fracture that has shifted and is no longer in-line, the orthopaedic surgeons at Kayal Orthopaedic Center conduct cutting-edge surgical procedures.
+For athletes, or for those who incur an acute Jones fracture that has shifted and is no longer in-line, our orthopaedic surgeons conduct cutting-edge surgical procedures.
 Your foot and ankle surgeon will determine the type of procedure that is best suited for your unique case.